-INCLUSION

-& DIVERSITY
+INCLUSION & DIVERSITY

 Advancing fair treatment and adequate representation of ethnicities and gender at all levels of our workforce through equal professional opportunities and pay and proactive inclusion of groups facing barriers.
-This includes cultivating strong employee engagement through global diversity networks and local employee-led affinity groups designed to help employees both professionally and personally.
+This includes cultivating strong employee engagement through global diversity networks and local employeeled affinity groups designed to help employees both professionally and personally.

-Because climate risk and resilience are of growing concern to our stakeholders, Medtronic announced an ambition to be carbon neutral in the company's owned and operated facilities (Scope 1 and 2) by fiscal year 2030 and net zero across our value chain (Scope 3) by fiscal year 2045, and we have posted a high-level decarbonization roadmap on Medtronic.com.
+Because climate risk and resilience are of growing concern to our stakeholders, Medtronic announced an ambition to be carbon neutral in the company's owned and operated facilities (Scope 1 and 2) by FY30 and net zero across our value chain (Scope 3) by FY45, and we have posted a high-level decarbonization roadmap on Medtronic.com.
+To achieve these ambitions, in March 2023 Medtronic publicly committed to set emissions reduction targets grounded in climate science through the Science Based Targets initiative (SBTi).
 In addition, we continue to integrate climate risk assessment into business continuity and enterprise risk management processes.